 Current level of technology,trend and activities in future

 - In wet classification, classification with cut-size from 20 nm to 500 nm draw the highest attention.
 The accurate water sieve (sedimentation method) making use of electric field is studied in the nano-size classification.
-Development of classifiers which keep high accuracy even in large particle concentration is demanded.
+Development of classifiers which keep high accuracy even in large particle concentration is required.

 |Coordinator||Hiroshima University, Graduate School of Engineering, Department of Chemical Engineering||YOSHIDA/Hideto|

 |Representative Organizer||NISSHIN ENGINEERING INC.||AKIYAMA/Satoshi|

 |HOSOKAWA MICRON CORPORATION||KISHIGE/Toshihide|